scorpido74/azure-docs.nl-nl/articles/automation/troubleshoot/hybrid-runbook-worker.md

 #### <a name="resolution"></a>Oplossing

-Controleer of de agent wordt uitgevoerd door de volgende opdracht in te voeren in `Get-Service healthservice`Power shell:.
-Als de service is gestopt, voert u de volgende opdracht in Power shell in om de `Start-Service healthservice`service te starten:.
+Controleer of de agent wordt uitgevoerd door de volgende opdracht in te voeren in Power shell: `Get-Service healthservice` .
+Als de service is gestopt, voert u de volgende opdracht in Power shell in om de service te starten: `Start-Service healthservice` .

 ### <a name="scenario-event-4502-in-the-operations-manager-log"></a><a name="event-4502"></a>Scenario: gebeurtenis 4502 in het Operations Manager-logboek

 #### <a name="issue"></a>Probleem

-In het gebeurtenis logboek van de **toepassing en het service servicelogboeken\operations-beheer** ziet u gebeurtenis 4502 en een gebeurtenis `Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent` bericht dat bevat met de volgende beschrijving:<br>`The certificate presented by the service \<wsid\>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
+In het gebeurtenis logboek van de **toepassing en het service servicelogboeken\operations-beheer** ziet u gebeurtenis 4502 en een gebeurtenis bericht dat bevat `Microsoft.EnterpriseManagement.HealthService.AzureAutomation.HybridAgent` met de volgende beschrijving:<br>`The certificate presented by the service \<wsid\>.oms.opinsights.azure.com was not issued by a certificate authority used for Microsoft services.
 Please contact your network administrator to see if they are running a proxy that intercepts TLS/SSL communication.`

 #### <a name="cause"></a>Oorzaak